Chart Color Schemes

 The level of cultural diversity witnessed in South Turramurra was found to be above average when compared nationally for a number of language and cultural background related metrics

-South Turramurra had a higher cultural diversity compared to most local areas, with 23.1% of its population speaking a language other than English at home and 32.7% born overseas.
-Christianity was the dominant religion in South Turramurra, comprising 50.7% of the population.
-However, Judaism had an overrepresentation at 0.7%, compared to 0.8% across Greater Sydney.
+South Turramurra, as of the 2016 Census, had a higher cultural diversity than most local areas.
+23.1% of its residents spoke a language other than English at home, while 32.7% were born overseas.
+Christianity was the predominant religion, with 50.7% adherents.

 Frequently Asked Questions - Diversity